RedHat-UX/red-hat-design-system/assets/packages/@rhds/elements/elements/rh-card/docs/20-guidelines.md

 </div>

-### Content
+### Content cards

 Cards have the potential to contain lots of content, like a combination of text, links, images, multimedia, etc. Ensure content serves the use case, but keep things simple at the same time.
 Don’t use too much content in one card, distribute extra content to other cards or somewhere else on the page.
 A [Sticky card](/patterns/sticky-card/) is a kind of card that can contain similar content, but it sticks to the side of a page and it’s always present until a user dismisses it.

 ### Character count